zhenzhangca/Linux_Usage_Agent/README.md

 ## Usage
 1) how to init database and tables
+Run init.sql once to create database and tables.
 2) 'host_info.sh' usage
 Create a new file ${work_dir}/linux_sql/host_agent/host_info.sh, then implement the script using ./host_info.sh localhost 5432 host_agent postgres password
 3) 'host_usage.sh' usage